stephaniebonds/stephaniebonds.github.io/_pages/about.md

 <img src="{{site.url}}/images/bio_photo.JPG" width="250" align="left" style="display: block; margin-right: 40px;" />

 Welcome!
-I am a Ph.D.
-Candidate in the Department of Economics at UC Berkeley.
+I just completed my Ph.D. in Economics from UC Berkeley, and will be starting a Post-Doc at the Center for Global Development in July 2022.
 I work on topics in development, labor, and education economics, with a particular interest in access to education in low-income countries.
-Before graduate school, I received a B.A. in Economics from UC Berkeley and worked as a Research Assistant at the Federal Reserve Bank of Boston.

-*I am on the job market this year and will be available for interviews around the virtual 2022 AEA/ASSA meetings.*

 **Email**: [sbonds@berkeley.edu](mailto:sbonds@berkeley.edu)